Tronald/CoordinateSharp/README.md

   DateTime d = UsersSpecifiedDate.

-  //Get the local offset time from UTC double offset = -4; //Eastern time is -4 hours from UTC.
+  //Get the local offset time from UTC
+  //For ease we will manually input an offset double offset = -4; //Eastern time is -4 hours from UTC.

   //Convert users date to UTC time